 Because of its humanistic and artistic character, there are no consistent procedures in Architecture.
 If we consider this art and science of designing a discipline for the modification of space we occupy, then the aims of Architecture are to bring together forms and uses that will be, like humans, unstable.
 We could say that everything is a process in Architecture.

 Process as a generative discipline, during the development of the project, the creative field where architects work.
 Process as structures under construction, when the scheme goes to that phase.
 And even when the construction is completed, the built form goes through a transformation process when it is occupied.
-People always customize the environment around them.
+People always customise the environment around them.

 The most flexible architecture lasts the longest and has a nuance that can be always reinterpreted.

 Development is strongly influenced by this particularity; it is not possible to progress directly on the piece of work but only through the documentation defining it.
 Drawings are no more than useful abstractions to help the imagination.
-They are scaled representations with no emotional character of habitable space that allow certain technical control of the building process.
+They are scaled representations with no emotional character of habitable space that allows certain technical control of the building process.
 Images and physical models are visual means of persuasion, they just help to show the potential of the project, but they are not close to reality.

 The approach to a problem usually has a variable level of complexity, not only depending on the type of space to be designed and what it is going to be used for, but also on the expected lifetime and its capacity to be adapted to the context, renewed and transformed.